A master audio storyteller on how to create a powerful podcast

 To say podcasting is having a moment is an understatement.
 The team behind Serial’s latest blockbuster, S-Town, recently broke records with 16 million downloads in the first week.
 Traditional news outlets like The New York Times and NPR are currently battling it out for the top spot on the daily news podcast beat.
 And Buzzfeed announced that Ben Smith, its editor in chief, is getting in on the action with the launch of an interview show called NewsFeed.

 “Radio is the theater of the mind,” says Marty Goldensohn, an Emmy award-winning radio and television producer who teaches podcasting to students at the Columbia Graduate School of Journalism.
-Goldensohn fell in love with the medium as a child while listening to radio greats like the humorists Bob & Ray and acclaimed storyteller Jean Shepherd on a radio the size of half a refrigerator, and went on to become News Director of WNYC and New York Bureau Chief of NPR’s Marketplace.
+Goldensohn fell in love with the medium as a child while listening to radio greats like the humorists Bob & Ray and acclaimed storyteller Jean Shepherd on a radio the size of half a refrigerator, and went on to become News Director of WNYC and New York Bureau Chief of Marketplace.
 In contrast to traditional radio, one of best things about podcasting, he says, is you can do-it-yourself.

 CJR caught up with Goldensohn to get his tips from more than 30 years in the business on how to capture evocative sound, write for the ear, voice honestly, and edit ethically to create a powerful podcast that will resonate with your audience.

-Note: Update: This story previously referred to Marketplace as a production of National Public Radio.
-Marketplace is produced by American Public Media.